 As much as Holden Caulfield rails against phoniness, the exact opposite quality, sincerity, is the novel’s greatest strength.
 Reading it makes you realize how artificial other books can be.
 Caulfield is a protagonist only by the strictest definition; you identify with him because he isn’t larger than life: he’s you and me.
-Reading The Catcher in the Rye is like talking to a close friend.
+Reading this book is like talking to a close friend.
 There is little plot, and hardly any conflict to drive the story forward, yet you get the sense that if there had been, it would only seem contrived.
-It is, rather, a coming of age story and a journey through the varying stages of life, from the disillusionment of youth to the eventuality of pragmatism and conformity.
+It is, rather, a coming of age story, a journey through the varying stages of life, from the disillusionment of youth to the eventuality of pragmatism and conformity.

 The Catcher in the Rye touches a nerve in you.
 It speaks to that which so many feel but can rarely voice—a sense that the society we live in is, as Holden Caulfield would likely call it today, bullshit.
 What are contracts, and lease agreements, and signatures, and credit scores, if not bullshit?
 Even the people telling you to sign the damn things don’t expect you to read them.

 If J.D.
 Salinger read this review, he’d probably call me a phony too.
 However I am loathe to admit it, I write these reviews to show off my knowledge of literature—which I hope will translate to people thinking I’d make a good writer.
 Sadly, we are all vying for attention.
 We are all trying to prove our worthiness to be loved, and in doing so, are just as phony as we’ve ever been.